idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 > <span class="bbq">/John 11:3 The sisters therefore sent to him, saying, “Lord, behold, he for whom you have great affection is sick.”/</span>

-One proponent of Laz=DiscipleLoved I found online even claiming this is here said to be the <i>disciple</i> Jesus loved.
+One proponent of Laz=DiscipleLoved I found online even claimed that this is here said to be the <i>disciple</i> Jesus loved.

 It really only says "he" whom you loved, hence my abbreviation HeLoved.